movementkitchen/website/src/pages/index.md

   avatar: /images/Solene.jpg
 ---

+Are you a new (or not so new) mum who feels that things have never quite got back to normal after the baby?
+You crave an active lifestyle but you feel your body can not quite support you?
+Your belly might feel weak and protruded.
+Or maybe you leak when you cough, run or jump.

-Do you have an injury that keeps coming back?
-You try exercising at the gym, running, practising yoga or Pilates but keep getting hurt?
-Do you have back pain every time you lift or carry your child or grandchild?
-Or maybe you feel that things never quite got back to normal post-baby?
-You might have tried various approaches with mixed results but the pain keeps returning.
+Or maybe you've never been pregnant, but you have a back, hip or pelvic pain that keeps coming back whenever you exercise, carry your groceries or lift something heavy.
+You have tried various types of therapy and training, but the symptoms keep returning.

-Are you a curious mind, interested in understanding why you get injured and determined to step by step reclaim a strong body and an active lifestyle, whatever that might mean for you?
-Precision rehab could be the very thing you are looking for.
+Are you a curious mind, interested in looking deeper into what might be causing your symptoms and determined to rebuild your strength and get back to an active lifestyle?

-Our unique, evidence-based approach bridges the gap between physiotherapy and strength and conditioning.
-Using an elite athlete coaching approach, we will figure out together:
+Movement Kitchen bridges the gap between physiotherapy and strength and conditioning for women, bringing an athlete-level rehabilitation to any woman, through pregnancy, postnatal period, perimenopause and menopause.
+Rather than a one-off fix for your symptoms, we offer a personalised rehabilitation programme.

-1. What is the problem?
-2. Why did it happen?
-3. What is the recovery strategy?
-4. What is the timeline of recovery and return to your chosen physical activity (running, weight training, dance, gardening, carrying your children)?

-Email me at ivana@movementkitchen.co.uk to book your free 15-min telephone/Zoom consultation.
+We will work together to create a strategy and a realistic timeline of your return to the activities you love.
+Step by step, you can go back to jumping on a trampoline without leaking, running a marathon after the baby, lifting weights, going to yoga/Pilates, carrying children, skiing, surfing, climbing or whatever matters to you.
+My task is to break this goal into smaller achievable ones.

+Book your introductory session [here](https://calendly.com/movementkitchen/initial-assessment).

 ### Featured Videos